PacoReinaCampo/MPSoC-NTM/doc/isa/riscv/markdown/verification/test-32.md

 | `rv32ua-v-lrsc`          | `no passed` |

 :RV32A - "RV32A Standard Extension for Atomic Instructions"

+The RV32A table outlines the RV32A extension, which introduces atomic memory operations to ensure thread-safe execution in multi-threaded environments, enhancing concurrency control.

 | test rv32                | status      |
 |--------------------------|:------------|